Icinga/icingaweb2-module-aws/doc/02-Usage.md

 ### Create IAM User

-We suggest creating a new user for Icinga2.
+We suggest creating a new user IAM Instance Profile.
 In order to use all features of this module, assign the following policy to the user:

 arn:aws:iam::aws:policy/AmazonEC2ReadOnlyAccess